Teacher Education (TE)

 TE 400 – Student Teaching 12-17 credit hours

 Student teaching is the capstone experience in the teacher education process and is the culminating course for all endorsement programs.
-During student teaching, teacher education students spend a minimum of 16 weeks in an approved PreK-12 school, to observe, participate and teach under the supervision of an experienced teacher.
+During student teaching, teacher education students spend 16 weeks (12 credit hours) or 20 weeks (17 credit hours) in an approved PreK-12 school, to observe, participate and teach under the supervision of an experienced teacher.

 Total Credits Allowed: 17.00